os-swans/apisproject.org/content/investigations/ac.training/index.md

 ![Left, a BM-21 "Grad" MLRS filmed in Mali by a local (source: chocoblema51 on Tik Tok); Above right, a T-72B3 tank with a "cope cage" filmed on arrival in Bamako in January 2025 (source: Cap Mali+ on Facebook); Bottom right, a D-30 howitzer also filmed on arrival in Bamako in January 2024 (source: Cap Mali+ on Facebook).](/images/act-images/act.armsmali.png "Left, a BM-21 \"Grad\" MLRS filmed in Mali by a local (source: chocoblema51 on Tik Tok); Above right, a T-72B3 tank with a \"cope cage\" filmed on arrival in Bamako in January 2025 (source: Cap Mali+ on Facebook); Bottom right, a D-30 howitzer also filmed on arrival in Bamako in January 2024 (source: Cap Mali+ on Facebook).")

-The potential use of the Grad by FAMa and their Russian partners is particularly concerning.
+The potential use of the Grad by FAMa and their Russian partners is of particular concern.
 The Grad spreads munitions over an area, not a point target, and is therefore not a precision weapon.
 Its repeated use in populated zones has led to significant civilian deaths and injuries, according to research by [Action on Armed Violence](https://aoav.org.uk/2021/an-anatomy-of-a-grad-attack-global/).

 In contrast, forms of artillery have been used by FAMa's adversaries, such as JNIM, to launch indiscriminate attacks into population centers.
 In August 2023, for example, the city of Timbuktu was struck by mortar shelling, leading to 1 death and multiple injuries, according to a conflict-monitoring account on [X](https://x.com/Wamaps_news/status/1696506597269205503).

 ![Clips of tank and artillery drills published by Africa Corps (source: KorpusAfrica on Telegram).](/images/act-images/act.artillery.png "Clips of tank and artillery drills published by Africa Corps (source: KorpusAfrica on Telegram).")

+---

 Nevertheless, Africa Corps is presenting a markedly different public image compared to the Wagner Group, focusing on training missions rather than the combat-heavy content that dominates Wagner’s affiliated Telegram channels.
+The shift may represent an attempt to rebrand Russia's military presence, distancing Africa Corps from the notoriously heavy-handed Wagner Group.

+Despite its limited effectiveness in confronting regional threats, the emphasis on heavy equipment signals Russia’s willingness to arm its African allies without conditions.
+Sahelian leaders have accused Western governments of offering support but holding back on offensive arms.

-Whether these training sessions, and Africa Corps as a whole, will meaningfully address local security concerns remains uncertain, particularly as its predecessor, the Wagner Group, has been unable to contain escalating violence in Mali.
+It remains uncertain whether Africa Corps’ recent expansion and training efforts will meaningfull address local security concerns, particularly as its predecessor, the Wagner Group, has been unable to contain escalating violence in Mali.